Being a working mother requires an almost supernatural ability to keep dozens of balls in the air simultaneously.

 2. Figure Out What You Will and Will Not Sacrifice

 To succeed in business while being a mother, you’re going to have to make your business an equal top priority.
 Which means you have to sacrifice certain things.
 Despite what some idealists declare, the reality is that we can’t have it all.
-We can’t be there for every school event, or always tuck our children in at bedtime, or have a perfectly tidy home while simultaneously growing a business.
+We can’t be there for every school event, be the canteen mum, or have a perfectly tidy home while simultaneously growing a business.

 3. Stop Making Excuses and Ask Instead “What Do I Have to Do to Make This Happen?”